Sample Questions for Informational Interviews

 Conducting informational interviews is a great way to make connections and learn more about a career field that interests you.
 Make the most of the experience by planning out your questions in advance.
 Remember: Do not ask directly for a job interview or a job.

-- What do you like and dislike about your job?
+- What do you like and dislike about your role?

 - How do you spend your typical day?